doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

 Here, we create a simple form called ``EditSimpleForm``.
 Because we set the validation group, all the inputs related to city (postCode and name of the city) won’t be validated, which is exactly what we want.
-The action will look something like this :
+The action will look something like this:

 .. code:: php